Understanding capital gains tax in Germany

 Capital gains tax allowances and exemptions

 In Germany, each resident benefits from a tax exemption for their capital gains and withholding tax.
-Since 2023, this exemption amount (Sparerpauschbetrag in German) is €1,000 for single filers and €2,000 for married or civil-partnered couples.
+In 2025, this exemption amount (Sparerpauschbetrag in German) is €1,000 for single filers and €2,000 for married or civil-partnered couples.
 This means that any interest and other capital gain earnings up to this threshold are tax free.
 Important: This exemption won’t be applied automatically — you’ll need to file a tax exemption order with your bank.
 Learn how here.

 When do you need to pay capital gains tax?